Python Security Guide

 Variables and Naming Rules

-Python variables are flexible labels that point to data in memory—perfect for security work's unpredictable demands.
+Python variables are flexible labels.
+They point to data in memory.
+Perfect for security work's unpredictable demands where threat data comes in formats you can't predict until the attack happens.

 # Flexible variable assignment